How do you turn exciting moments of protest, theatre, or education into a movement for justice?

 —On behalf of the Chicago 2015 Conference Committee

 Unless otherwise noted, all sessions are 90 minutes in length.

 Paper Presentation: Summary of research or issue in PO/TO work and theory, delivered from notes.
-Papers should not be read, but rather presented.
-Each presentation should last approximately 10-12 minutes, excluding discussion.
+Papers should not be read, but rather presented / summarized.
+Each presentation should last approximately 10-12 minutes, not including time for discussion.
 We will cluster papers in groups of 3-4 with time for dialogue.